-There are several interfaces available for remote communication: USBTMC, RS-232, and LAN are standard for all units.
-GPIB is available on the 9803/B and 9805/B units only.
+There are several interfaces available for remote communication: USBTMC, RS-232, and LAN.
 This section will describe how to setup all the supported interfaces.

 Note: The RMT indicator will appear on display when the power supply is successfully connected to a PC remotely through any remote interface.
 Keys on the front panel will be locked until the instrument is in LOCAL mode.
 To return to LOCAL mode from the front panel, press the (Local) key.
 The RMT indicator will disappear when the instrument is in LOCAL mode.